 - Epilepsy Surgery Conferences

-UNC offers training in adult and pediatric neurosurgery.
+UNCH offers training in adult and pediatric neurosurgery.
 The 16-bed Adult Neurosciences ICU has a Neurocritical Care service staffed by neurointensivists and nurse practitioners who provide 24/7 care and management.
 Our routine patient care units are located in the Neurosciences hospital, in close-proximity to the Stroke Center and Epilepsy Monitoring Unit.
 The pediatric neurosurgery service works out of the dedicated Children’s Hospital, which houses a 20-bed Pediatric ICU with its own Pediatric Critical Care team.
 This service has dedicated pediatric operating rooms and surgical staff.

 Dedicated Didactic and Study Time